wireservice/agate/docs/contributing.rst

 Legalese
 ========

 To the extent that they care, contributors should keep in mind that the source of agate and therefore of any contributions are licensed under the permissive `MIT license <http://www.opensource.org/licenses/mit-license.php>`_.
 By submitting a patch or pull request you are agreeing to release your code under this license.
-You will be acknowledged in the AUTHORS file, the commit history and the hearts and minds of data analysts everywhere.
+You will be acknowledged in the AUTHORS list, the commit history and the hearts and minds of journalists everywhere.